Getting Started with E2P Simulator

 The base rate primarily affects the tradeoff between precision and recall, which is reflected in PR-AUC, MCC, and F-1 score (see Understanding Predictive Metrics).

-The Calculators for Multivariate Effects
+Multivariate Effects Calculators

 Both binary and continuous outcomes analysis modes include calculators that help explore how multiple predictors can be combined to achieve stronger effects: